phone: (503) 823-TREE (8733)

 If you wish to report a street tree that needs pruning, visit Tree Code Violations.

 Some street tree pruning permits can be self-issued online.
 All other pruning permits will need consultation from an Urban Forestry Tree Inspector and require submitting an application.
-Traditional tree pruning permits take two weeks to process.
+Traditional tree pruning permits take 4-6 weeks to process.
 Incomplete applications will delay the process.
 There is no fee to apply for a street tree pruning permit.

 Pruning permits are valid for 30 days.